Traveling with Mobile Technology

-GPS navigational systems works well, the maps are preloaded and can be updated, and even some vehicles thankfully have NAV-GPS systems installed.
+GPS navigational systems work well, the maps are preloaded and can be updated, and even some vehicles thankfully have NAV-GPS systems installed.
 You may purchase a portable GPS unit without too much fuss.
-Just be aware that dense forests, deep valleys/canyons and for that matter dense cities scapes can interfere with GPS signals.
-In anycase 'old' tech, yup paper maps are still available.
+Just be aware that dense forests, deep valleys/canyons and for that matter dense cityscapes can interfere with GPS signals.
+In any case ‘old’ tech, yup paper maps are still available.

-Lets chat about CB Radios.
-Yes they're still in use today and most professional drivers of trucks and even some tour buses drivers rely on them.
+Let’s chat about CB Radios.
+Yes, they’re still in use today and most professional drivers of trucks and even some tour bus drivers rely on them.
 Why?
-Its a great way to communiticate short distances.
-It's relatively inexpensive and has saved numberous lives when there's no cell service available.
-Pick one up that has a magentic mount antenna and your ready to roll.
+Its a great way to communicate short distances.
+It’s relatively inexpensive and has saved numerous lives when there’s no cell service available.
+Pick one up that has a magnetic mount antenna and you are ready to roll.

-If you have what it takes get a HAM licence (Amateur Radio) it will pay dividends with the poetental of reaching out, it's amazing the distances your signal can cover by using radio repeaters a top of hills and mountains.
+If you have what it takes to get a HAM license (Amateur Radio) it will pay dividends with the potential of reaching out, it’s amazing the distances your signal can cover by using radio repeaters at the top of hills and mountains.

-Of course there is the SAT phone (Satellite phone) option, prices have dropped, just as GPS though you'll need a clear view of the sky to get your signal out.
+Of course, there is the SAT phone (Satellite phone) option, prices have dropped, just like GPS though you’ll need a clear view of the sky to get your signal out.